Past Webinars

 -

-Melissa Ganiere, current project manager for the United States Qualifications Framework group (USQF), and Todd Lee Goen, interim Vice President of the USQF Board of Directors, will be discussing the development of a National Qualifications Framework in the United States.
+Melissa Ganiere, current project manager for the United States Qualifications Framework group (USQF), and Todd Lee Goen, interim Vice President of the USQF Board of Directors, discussed the development of a National Qualifications Framework in the United States.
 The USQF is a newly established non-profit in DC whose mission is to establish a functioning NQF in in the United States.
-Participants will learn what progress has been made in this initiative and what is still required.
-In addition, we will investigate how non-degree credentials will fit within this framework.
+Participants learned what progress has been made in this initiative and what is still required.
+In addition, they investigated how non-degree credentials will fit within this framework.

 Click here to watch the recording.